ramees-kr/packet-guide.com/projects/02_dhcp_log_parser/README.md

 # 📘 Project 02 – DHCP Lease Log Parser

 A lightweight Python script that parses DHCP server logs to extract meaningful insights from lease events.
 This project helps develop log analysis skills, string parsing, and builds the foundation for real-time alerting and dashboarding systems in later phases.

 ---

 ## 🧭 Overview

 In a real-world network, the DHCP server assigns IPs dynamically to devices.
 These assignments are logged — and those logs are gold.
 This project builds a tool that:

-- Parses standard DHCP log files (e.g., ISC DHCP or dnsmasq)
+- Parses standard DHCP log files (e.g., Kea DHCP or dnsmasq)
 - Extracts IP, MAC address, and hostname for every lease event
 - Outputs the result to console or a structured log file
 - Helps visualize and later alert on network events